Cuiabano

-Luis Eduardo Soares da Silva (born 16 February 2003), commonly known as Cuiabano, is a Brazilian professional footballer who plays as a left-back for Botafogo, on loan from Nottingham Forest.
+Luis Eduardo Soares da Silva (born 16 February 2003), commonly known as Cuiabano, is a Brazilian professional footballer who plays as a left-back for Vasco da Gama, on loan from Nottingham Forest.

 Career

 Grêmio

 Born in Cuiabá, Mato Grosso, Cuiabano joined Grêmio's youth sides in 2014, aged 11.
 On 15 July 2022, amidst interest from Major League Soccer sides Orlando City and Charlotte FC, he renewed his contract until December 2024.

 Cuiabano made his first team debut on 18 February 2023, starting in a 0–0 Campeonato Gaúcho away draw against São Luiz.
 His first Série A appearance occurred on 21 May, as he came on as a second-half substitute for fellow youth graduate Bitello in a 3–1 home win over rivals Internacional.

 Botafogo

 On 20 April 2024, Botafogo announced the signing of Cuiabano on a contract until the end of 2027.

+During the 2025 season, Cuiabano played a key role in the Alvinegro squad.
+He made 47 appearances, recording six goals and five assists—numbers that reflect the left-back's offensive evolution and the confidence he gained throughout the year.
+Deployed with more freedom to attack, the player stood out for his intensity, his ability to join the final third, and his versatility.

 Nottingham Forest

 On 1 September 2025, Cuiabano signed with Premier League club Nottingham Forest on a four-year contract.
 On 4 September, he rejoined Botafogo on loan for the remainder of the 2025 season.